Overview of Travel Health and Safety

 Packing for Travel

 Start early!
-As soon as possible, start an ongoing list of everything necessary to bring.
-When it's time to load up, check off each item as it's packed.
+As soon as possible, start an ongoing list of everything necessary to bring; check off each item as it's packed.
 A number of things can be forgotten when relying only on memory, particularly if packing in a hurry.

 Luggage may be misplaced or stolen.
 Therefore, items that travelers may have trouble replacing or can't do without for a day should be kept in a carry-on bag, for example, valuables, traveler's checks or credit cards, important documents, medications, eyeglasses, toiletries, and so forth.
 Also pack a change of clothing in the event of delayed luggage arrival.

-In an environment with high levels of bacterial contamination, hand-hygiene (frequent, thorough handwashing) measures can help lower the risk of infection.
+In an environment with high levels of viral/bacterial contamination, hand hygiene (frequent, thorough handwashing) can help lower the risk of infection.
 Bring disposable antibacterial wipes or alcohol-based hand sanitizer if soap and clean water will not be available.

 Pack heavy items at the bottom of the suitcase so they don't wrinkle the lighter items.
 Travelers who are using wheeled luggage should pack heavy items closest to the wheels to help keep the luggage upright.